richgel999/uap_resources/README.md

 Some of the key UAP related reading/listening materials are from Corso, Crain, Elizondo, Davis, Puthoff, Ramirez, Hastings and Hill, a few 1940's-1950's-era memo/report leaks, the declassified Austrialian report, and at least two NY Times articles (one published during the height of the pandemic in 2020, so it was probably missed by most).
 I believe this key material, taken as a whole, tells a reasonably coherent picture of UAP C/R's ("crash recoveries" or "crash retrievals" - NY Times, Puthoff/Davis/Corso/Crain/Mitchell) since the late 40's, and an active R&D (NY Times, Corso, Crain) and "Crash Retrieval Program" (NY Times, Davis, Admiral Wilson/Dr. Mitchell leak) that seeded US industry with "exotic materials" (Corso, Crain, Elizondo) or "retrieved materials" (NY Times).

 Lue Elizondo was right: "Do yourself a favor and arm yourself with knowledge.
-Be very careful who you listen [to] and the information that comes out...You know, look into their background.
-It's okay, when you see an author of a thing."
+Be very careful who you listen [to] and the information that comes out...You know, look into their background."

 ## Key Personnel/Scientists/Witnesses (all have/had clearances)
 - Lt.
 Col. Philip J. Corso - Chief [Foreign Technology Division (FTD) of the US DoD](https://en.wikipedia.org/wiki/National_Air_and_Space_Intelligence_Center#Foreign_Technology_Division), Battalion Commander of European Air Defense, Chief of the US Counterintelligence Corps in Rome ([Wikipedia](https://en.wikipedia.org/wiki/Philip_J._Corso) and [Army Form 66](http://www.cufon.org/cufon/corso_da66.htm))